fedom/toytorch/README.md

   - Output backward graph in DOT format

 ## **Build**
-Since my environment is c++20, I used `Concept` in a random number util template.
-But it should be very simple to replace it if you want to build with prior version.
+Since my environment is c++20, I used a bit features of it.
+But it should be very simple to fix it if you want to build with prior version.
 Building unit tests need `GTest`.
 You can skip it by addding `-DBUILD_TESTS=OFF`.

 Enter the root fold and run
 ```